openedx/xblock-in-video-quiz/README.rst

 In Video Quiz XBlock
 ====================

-This XBlock allows for edX components to be displayed to users inside of videos at specific time points.
+This XBlock allows for Open edX components to be displayed to users inside of videos at specific time points.

 License
 -------